WesSouza/wes.dev/src/content/blog/2019-05-30-why-i-became-and-still-am-a-web-developer.md

 wes95_file: '/C/My_Documents/Blog/Why I Became, and still am, a Web Developer.doc'
 ---

+# Why I Became, and still am, a Web Developer

 Once upon a time, my young self opened Notepad, entered many characters, saved as an `.html` file, opened it on Internet Explorer, and saw magic happen.
 It was life-changing.

 Eighteen years later, and I'm making a living out of the same principles.
 HTML, CSS and JavaScript.
 Working for a product agency with amazing clients.
 Building native mobile apps, front-end websites, back-end systems.
 Living in the city I always dreamed of.